 Multiple States or jurisdictions may submit a joint application and must identify a lead applicant as the primary point of contact.
 Each project party in a joint application must be an Eligible Applicant.
 Joint applications must include a description of the roles and responsibilities of each project party and must be signed by each project party.

 What types of projects are eligible for TIGER Discretionary Grant funding?

 Eligible projects for TIGER Discretionary Grants are capital projects that include, but are not limited to:

 · highway or bridge projects eligible under title 23, United States Code (including bicycle and pedestrian related projects);

 · public transportation projects eligible under chapter 53 of title 49, United States Code;

 · port infrastructure investments (including inland port infrastructure); and

 This description of Eligible Projects is identical to the description of eligible projects in earlier rounds of the TIGER Discretionary Grant program.

 Please note that the Department may use a TIGER Discretionary Grant to pay for the surface transportation components of a broader project that has non-surface transportation components, and applicants are encouraged to apply for TIGER Discretionary Grants to pay for the surface transportation components of these projects.
 Research, demonstration, or pilot projects are eligible only if they result in surface transportation infrastructure.

-Where can I assess the pre-application?
+Where can I access the pre-application?